You can use Private Collect if we’ve:

 You and the other parent work out how, and when, you’ll make or receive payments.

 You can set payments up in a way that works for both of you.
-You don’t need to tell us the plan.
-You both need to understand and agree on the plan.
-It’s a good idea to put it in writing and both sign it.
+You don’t need to tell us.
+You both should understand and agree on the plan.
+You should keep records.

 If asking for child support puts you at risk